Mazeppa (symphonic poem): Instrumentation

-Form and Analysis
+Form and analysis

 The symphonic poem is divided into two distinct sections: Mazeppa's ride (Section 1) and the March (Section 2).
 According to Liszt, it is possible to play the march, section two, without section one, the ride, as it was the material first composed for the piano piece.

 Mazeppa begins similarly to the piano version, but it has an extended introduction.
 The composer follows Hugo's narrative, describing the hero's journey through the vast steppes in the first movement.
 The melodies within symphonic poems are of the highest importance, as they express the emotions experienced by the characters within the story.
-The string section plays the main theme, which is inserted below.
+The string section plays a perpetuum mobile that eventually gives way to the main theme, played by the bass instruments.

-This them is expounded upon throughout the work as Mazeppa, the character, experiences differing situations and emotions.
+This theme is expounded upon throughout the work as Mazeppa, the character, experiences differing situations and emotions.
 This theme is transformed and distorted with six strokes of the timpani that evoke the fall of the rider at the end of section one, the ride.
 After a silence, strings, bassoon and horn soloists express astonishment of the injured, raised by the trumpets at Allegro Marziale.
 Mazeppa and his cossacks are placed in front of the army (a march is heard) and the return of the hero's theme signifies his end in glory.